CrudeCoder1/Helicopter-EFM-Demo/README.md

 - Added Master Radio switch function
 - Fixed left seat view in wrong spot
 - Fixed DHI and compass showing true heading and not magnetic heading
+- Fixed bug that caused the helicopter to clip into the ground and explode on cold start

 Known issues: Some radio knobs don't line up properly with panel text